-Content: The most important theoretical innovations and empirical advances in international relations in recent decades have been made in the study of international cooperation and international institutions.
-In this seminar, students will read and discuss this literature while developing their own research project on a related topic of their choice.
+A number of important theoretical innovations and empirical advances in international relations in recent decades have been made in the study of international cooperation and international institutions.
+In this seminar, students will read and critically discuss this literature while developing their own research project on a related topic of their choice.

 Objective 1: To deepen students’ knowledge of advanced scholarship on the sources, dynamics and conditions of international institutions and cooperation, with applications to various regions and issue-areas.

-Objective 2: To train students to critique existing scholarship and to produce their own scholarly insights into issues of their own choosing.
+Objective 2: To train students take a critical approach to existing scholarship and to produce their own scholarly insights into issues related to international cooperation.

 Methods of instruction